newtfire/Behrend75th/warrenLetters/EM_backendWork.md

 TLDR:

 I did cleanup to make sure the XML for warrenLetters was clean based of the RNC as well as try to resolve anything marked as 'unclear'.
+Check out why personIdRef is no longer working with the RNC.